-Phoenix: Hudson Valley
+Phoenix: Hudson Valley, New York

 One of the most beloved and complicated characters in the X-Men franchise is Jean Grey, a mutant who turns into the fantastically powerful, morally conflicted "Dark Phoenix" after returning from death and transforming like the mythical bird.

 Here, a combination of foliage-rich parks and ski mountains mix with historical sites like the Franklin D. Roosevelt National Historic Site, which shows the home of both the former president and Eleanor Roosevelt.

 Nick Fury: Huntsville, Alabama

 This small town in northern Alabama is famously home to NASA's Marshall Space Flight Center, where you can not only learn about America's space history, but experience non-gravity flight.

-Iron Man: Long Island
+Iron Man: Long Island, New York

-All the way back in 2008, the Avengers movie franchise got its start with the introduction of playboy millionaire and brilliant engineer Tony Stark, who became Iron Man after saving his own life with the help of a high-powered suit he designed.
+All the way back in 2008, the "Avengers" movie franchise got its start with the introduction of playboy millionaire and brilliant engineer Tony Stark, who became Iron Man after saving his own life with the help of a high-powered suit he designed.

 The destination is best known for housing the Hamptons, the über-chic playground for the rich, where beaches, seafood and charming villages make for a quaint getaway on summer weekends.

-Professor X: New York City
+Professor X: New York City, New York

 But before ascending the ranks, Xavier was just a boy born in Manhattan to wealthy parents.
 In film, Patrick Stewart plays the older Xavier, while James McAvoy plays his younger self.